 For dogs who eat only intermittently, it’s time to get your vet involved when your dog has lost 10% or more of their starting body weight.
 That means if your dog started at 20 pounds, they would be down 10% when they reach 18 pounds.

 This is not a hard and fast rule since there are so many variables.
-In practice, I get concerned when a small dog loses more than half a pound, a medium dog loses more than one pound and a large dog loses more than a couple pounds from not eating.
+In practice, I get concerned when a small dog loses more than half a pound, a medium dog loses more than one pound and a large dog loses more than a couple of pounds from not eating.

 Your vet might recommend a trial with a special easy-to-digest food plus or minus medications to soothe stomach pain.
 A safe and easy thing to try at home is switching gradually to dog food for sensitive stomachs.

-If Your Dog is Not Eating But Is Drinking Water
+Dog is Not Eating But Is Drinking Water

 It’s common for sick dogs to refuse food but still drink water.
 If this goes on for more than 48 hours, take him to see a veterinarian.